waldophotos/kafka-avro/README.md

 ```

-You can use a simple tool called schema-registry-ui to troubleshoot tests failing due to schema issues.
+You can use schema-registry-ui to troubleshoot tests failing due to schema issues.
 ```
 kafka docker run --rm -p 8000:8000 \
            -e "SCHEMAREGISTRY_URL=http://schema-registry:8081" \